Find out what goes in your green recycling box and what doesn't, when it's collected and what you can do to help us collect your recycling.

 - Batteries and e-cigarettes (vapes)

 - Clean, dry clothing and textiles in reusable condition.
-We can't take uniform, quilts, duvets, pillows, cushions, rugs or curtains
+We can't take uniforms, quilts, duvets, pillows, cushions, rugs or curtains

 - Small electrical items: hairdryers, mobile phones, chargers, kettles, toasters etc.